arnolddevos/syndicus/README.md

 The space complexity of a `Log` is O(n) where n is the number of distinct compaction keys among the published messages.
 This is comparable to the space requirement of a key-value store.

+## scope

+Function `scope` implements a form of structured concurrency intended to work with `Log`.
+This is built on tokio `JoinSet`.
+Tasks spawned within a scope will be joined at the close of the scope.